adgrant93/Shapeshifter_Downloader/README.md

 # Shapeshifter_Downloader
-Simply script to pull down the entirety or part of shapeshifter by Lemonfontcomics :)
+A simple script to pull down the entirety or part of shapeshifter by Lemonfontcomics :)

 Running the program is simple but requires multiple steps.
 I made this in about 3 days so its not super smart but it gets the job done :)